lukasturcani/stk-vis/readme.rst

     $ pip install 'pymongo[srv]'

 Finally, you need to decide how to host your databases.
-You can install MongoDB locally on your computer, or you can use `Mongo Atlas`_ to put your database in the cloud.
-This is the hard part, but if you manage to setup MongoDB, either locally on your computer, or via Mongo Atlas, depositing molecules and molecular properties into them will be super easy with ``stk``, and you and your collaborator can then examine them with ``stk-vis``!
+You can `install MongoDB locally on your computer`_, or you can use `Mongo Atlas`_ to put your database in the cloud.
+This part might be a pain, but it shouldn't be too difficult either.
+Once this is done depositing molecules and molecular properties into the database will be  super easy with ``stk``, and then you and your collaborators can then examine them with ``stk-vis``!

+.. _`install MongoDB locally on your computer`: https://docs.mongodb.com/manual/installation/
 .. _`Mongo Atlas`: https://www.mongodb.com/cloud/atlas